lala-data/TristaPierce-Portfolio/finalpart1.md

 <ins>Restaurant Data:</ins> I will be using geo-location data from [OpenData](http://pghgis-pittsburghpa.opendata.arcgis.com/datasets/3ca13246362540fa8b4b567f84a1255b_0?uiTab=table>) to create a map, and then I will be scraping Yelp for data on 5 different restaurants in Pittsburgh I want to highlight.
 I haven’t decided which restaurants I want to highlight, but I think it will be one from each popular neighborhood: Mt.
 Washington, Lawrenceville, Downtown, Shadyside and Squirrel Hill.

-<ins>Affordability Data:</ins> I found this dataset on [Numbeo](https://www.numbeo.com/cost-of-living/) and transformed it to an **<Excel>**.
+<ins>Affordability Data:</ins> I found this dataset on [Numbeo](https://www.numbeo.com/cost-of-living/) and transformed it to an [Excel](/Affordablity.csv).
 I plan on using a bar chart to highlight Pittsburgh’s ranking, and then point out other high-tech cities such as San Fran, Denver, Austin, NYC.

 ## User Research Protocol and Interviews and Feedback: